b4blue/PythonWebApi/README.md

 # PythonWebApi
-Exercise in python webapi with flash and pymongo
+Exercise in python webapi with flask and pymongo